juliansweatt/stock-data/README.md

     minute (or the time expires, whichever comes first).
 At the next minute another fetch will be made, appending to the `info.csv` file.
 * [query.py](./query.py)
+  * Usage: `python3 query.py –verbose True/False –file info_filename –ticker ticker –time time`
+  * Example: `python3 query.py –verbose False –file info.csv –ticker jobs –time 01:07`
+    * In this example, `info.csv` will be queried for a row containing `01:07` as the time and `jobs` as the ticker.
+If such a row exists, relevant data from that row will be printed.
+The `verbose` flag is set to `False`, so column names and row/column lengths of the CSV file will not be printed.
 * [predictor.py](./predictor.py)

 ## Recommended Execution